ECUality/ECUality/README.md

 3. Connect an Arduino Mega 2560 to your computer's USB port.
 4. Start the Arduino IDE.
 5. Open `ECUality.ino` in the IDE.
 6. Click "Upload".
-This will verify the project, and upload the compiled firmware to your Arduino.
+This will build the project, and upload the compiled firmware to your Arduino.

 ## License
 [GNU GPLv3](LICENSE.txt)

 ## Dependencies

-## Contributing
+Platform: 8-bit Arduino Mega 2560 (The chip is AtMega 2560), atop the ECU shield specified in the shcematic and layout files.

-## About
+Build: Arduino IDE (uses gcc toolchain)